 The standards then include rigorous self-assessments and action plans to demonstrate how we are involving and supporting carers as well as promoting the important role, they have and further improving services for carers.

-For more information, visit the Carers Trust
+For more information, visit the Carers Trust website.

 It is a legal requirement for carers to be offered an assessment at least once a year.
 This does not mean that someone is judging how good you are at looking after the person you care for.
 It is simply a way of making sure that your own needs are looked after.